King James Bible Commentaries (See the Best Reviewed)

 One-Volume Whole Bible KJV Commentaries

-The limitations of one-volume whole bible commentaries include: (1) since they are overviews, they don’t comment on every single verse of Scripture, and (2) because they don’t have as much space to work with as other commentaries, there is often just one focus, like explaining the basic meaning of the text, so less information on theology, history, and literature.
+The limitations of one-volume whole bible commentaries include: (1) since they are overviews, they don’t comment on every single verse of Scripture, and (2) because they don’t have as much space to work with as other commentaries, there is often just one focus, like explaining the basic meaning of the text.

 Adam Clarke’s